 Every year, millions of people celebrate his life and work by visiting the town.
 Situated in the heart of England, on the banks of the river Avon, Stratford attracts visitors from all over the world and there are many attractions in the town that can enhance your theatre visit.

 Nash's House and New Place

 Mary Arden's House

 Both Mary Arden's House and the adjacent Palmer's Farm demonstrate life on a Tudor working farm.
-Open all year round, the farm is home to rare-breeds including Cotswold Sheep, Longhorn Cattle and Gloucester Old Spot pigs.
+Open March - November.

 Anne Hathaway's Cottage